Africa Frontline First

 In Africa, financing remains the largest systemic barrier to scaling and sustaining quality community health services, and there is an estimated $4.4 billion annual funding gap for community health on the continent.
 Further, the majority of existing funding in the region is directed towards vertical, disease-specific community health worker programs, despite strong evidence for the efficacy and cost-effectiveness of integrated programs.

-To meet the promise of professionalized community health workers—and drive progress toward universal health coverage, pandemic preparedness and response, and gender equity—we must radically transform community health financing.
-Africa Frontline First aims to achieve this by employing innovative financing solutions to catalyze $2 billion by 2030, enabling 200,000 professionalized health workers to serve 100 million people across 10 countries.
+To meet the promise of professional community health workers—and drive progress toward universal health coverage, pandemic preparedness and response, and gender equity—we must radically transform community health financing.
+Africa Frontline First works to achieve this by unlocking financing to train and deploy 200,000 professional community health workers, delivering essential care to 100 million people by 2030.
+Here’s how we’re making it happen:

 Last Mile Health’s 15-year track record building community health systems in partnership with governments makes our organization uniquely positioned to help ensure this goal becomes a reality.
 This initiative will be the cornerstone of our advocacy efforts globally over the next five years, as aligned with the Closing the Distance strategy.